kellyjonbrazil/jc-packaging/README.md

 | Ansible filter plugin | `ansible-galaxy collection install community.general`                         |

 ### Packages
-DEB and RPM packages are built from PyPi.
+DEB and RPM packages include the linux binaries built from PyPi.
 These packages may not always be on the very latest `jc` version, but are regularly updated.

 #### DEB (Debian, Ubuntu)